slackboxster/slackboxster.github.io/gencyber2017/lesson.md

     * restart apache to make sure everything is still good:
         * `service apache2 restart`
     * verify you've locked things down by going to: `http://192.168.210.54/~root/.bashrc` (replace IP address...) in a browser -- you should get a "forbidden" error.
-3. Verify it's running as www-data:
+3. Verify it's running as www-data -- you should not need to change anything for this step.

+    This is a little confusing, because in `/etc/apache2/apache2.conf` we would expect to see some usernames, but instead we get this wierd junk.
     ```
     # These need to be set in /etc/apache2/envvars
     User ${APACHE_RUN_USER}